Evolutionary game theory using agent-based methods: Agent-based methods

 {\bf In realistic biological populations, multiple beneficial mutations exist at the same time.} In evolutionary theory, it is customary to distinguish two different adaptive regimes, dictated to a large extent by the rate of mutation.
 If the mutation rate is so low that it is unlikely that more than two different types (the resident type and a candidate mutation) ever coexist in a population (this happens when the {\em mutation supply rate}, given by the product of population size and mutation rate is significantly smaller than 1) then the evolutionary history of a population can be described by a sequence of substitutions that each went to fixation individually in a homogeneous background.
 As discussed before, the probability of any of the two strategies to go to fixation can then be described analytically (see, e.g.,~\citep{TraulsenHauert2009}).
 This regime is often called the ``strong selection-weak mutation" (SSWM) limit (see~\citep{SniegowskiGerrish2010} for a review and a discussion of the empirical evidence for rates of mutation).
 In this regime, the likelihood that a particular variant wins the evolutionary race and goes to fixation can be calculated mathematically, even at finite population size.

 The other extreme of evolutionary dynamics is the ``weak selection-strong mutation" (WSSM) limit, where multiple variants with beneficial mutations are coexisting in the population and where the standard mathematical theory of fixation of single beneficial mutants~\citep{Ewens2004} does not apply.
 A rule of thumb that is often used to separate these two regimes is simply $N\mu\sim 1$, where $N$ is the effective population size, and $\mu$ is the rate of beneficial mutations, implying that per generation only a single new beneficial mutation arises, which then has a chance to become dominant without any competition from other mutants.
-However, a more accurate estimate of the line that separates the two regimes suggests that for SSWM to hold sway, $2N\mu\ll(\ln Ns/2)^{-1}$, where $s$ is the average beneficial effect of a mutation~\citep{SniegowskiGerrish2010}.
+However, a more accurate estimate of the line that separates the two regimes suggests that for SSWM to hold sway, $2N\mu\ll(\ln Ns/2)^{-1}$, where $s$ is the average beneficial effect of a mutation~\citep{SniegowskiGerrish2010} (see also~\citep{DesaiFisher2007}).
+For realistic benefits $s$, this dividing line is approximately $\mu\approx 1/N^2$, which we confirm empirically below.

 For bacterial populations, the per-site mutation rate is of the order $10^{-10}$ per nucleotide~\citep{Barricketal2009}, translating to a per-genome mutation rate (for {\it E. coli} bacteria) of about $5\times 10^{-4}$, that is, only 5 out of 10,000 bacteria produced carry at least one mutation, and roughly only one out of 50 of those mutations are beneficial~\citep{SniegowskiGerrish2010}.
 Given the typical size of bacterial populations of the order of $10^6-10^8$, a beneficial mutation rate of $10^{-5}$ implies that many beneficial mutations will coexist at any one time in a population, even though only a few of them will make it on to the line of descent as they inevitably will interfere with each other~\citep{GerrishLenski1998}.
 Using $N=10^7$ and a mean beneficial effect of 1\%, $(\ln(Ns/2))^{-1}\approx 10^{-1}$, while $2N\mu\approx200$ (using a beneficial mutation rate per genome per generation of about $10^{-5}$~~\citep{SniegowskiGerrish2010}).
 Thus, even bacteria with the arguably smallest mutation rate are solidly in WSSM territory, where multiple mutations (sometimes multiple mutations on the same individual~\citep{Maddamsettietal2015}) fight it out.